 We encourage you to check out the full survey (linked above), which goes into additional detail about these and other statistics.

-How Does Implementing a Review Response Strategy Benefit Your Agency and Clients?
+How Does Implementing a Review Response Strategy Benefit Your Brand or Agency (and Clients)?

 Not only does responding to reviews help you to build trust and gain new customers — it can also help reinforce brand loyalty among your existing customers, boosting retention and helping to limit the losses associated with customer churn.
 Additionally, responding to reviews also provides you with easy (and ample) opportunities to promote your brand or specific programs/initiatives, such as customer referral programs, discounts and deals, or new on-site amenities and features.